 When a non-explicit class/struct/union constructor can be invoked on an object resulting in some desired type, T, from initial objects passed to the constructor; and

 When a conversion operator has not been declared explicit, it can be implicitly invoked on an object resulting in some desired type, T, from an initial type.

-Explicit conversions are conversions that occur:
+Implicit conversions from void* to any other object type is detected by the compiler as a constraint error.

-From the C++ reference manual clause 8.5.3 paragraph 2:
+The programmer can add code to the definition of a class to allow values of any other type to implicitly construct an object of that class, or for a class object to be implicitly cast to any other type (including basic numeric types).
+As implicit conversions can make code maintenance more difficult, in general they should be avoided.

-“An explicit type conversion can be expressed using functional notation (8.5.1.3), a type conversion operator (dynamic_cast, static_cast, reinterpret_cast, const_cast), or the cast notation.”
-Note: The final 'cast notation' refers to C-style cast.
+C++ also provides explicit conversions.
+The C++ reference manual states that an explicit type conversion can be expressed using:

-Implicit conversions from void* to any other object type is invalid.
+functional notation, T(y) or T{y}

-C++ adds a number of new features relevant to type conversion:
+a type conversion operator (dynamic_cast, static_cast, reinterpret_cast, const_cast and bit_cast), or

-C-style casts (using the desired type in brackets in front of an expression), whilst still available in C++, are augmented by four C++ specific cast and function style casts.
-These provide a number of (mostly) compile-time checks, so prevent casting between obviously inappropriate types
+NOTE: These (except bit_cast) provide a number of (mostly) compile-time checks, so prevent casting between obviously inappropriate types

-The programmer can add code to the definition of a class to allow values of any other type to be implicitly cast to that class type, or for a class object to be implicitly cast to any other type (including basic numeric types).
-As implicit conversions can make code maintenance more difficult, in general they should be avoided
+C-style cast.

-Every class that is specified may have constructors that permit you to create an object of the class from a value of a different (usually unrelated) type.
-Unless the keyword explicit is specified for such constructors, it is possible to have unexpected (to the programmer) conversions.
+Non-explicit unary constructors, non-explicit conversion operators, (and conditionally-explicit unary constructors(??)) can provide implicit conversions that are unexpected by the programmer.
+For such constructors and conversion operators should be declared with the keyword explicit.

 Implicit casting to a class type occurs when a class has a constructor that can take a single parameter, as in the following example: